Goa Assembly first to pass congratulatory motion for CAA: CM

 Members of the Congress and GFP, led by Leader of the Opposition Digambar Kamat, on Monday created ruckus and rushed to the Well of the House demanding that Speaker Rajesh Patnekar disallow the motion.
 They later staged a walkout saying they had submitted a notice seeking a discussion on the new citizenship law and the proposed country-wide National Register of Citizens (NRC).

-Addressing the House, Sawant said "few leaders were misguiding people on the CAA".
-"Opposition members are not ignorant about the Act.

-They are well aware about it, but are purposefully trying to misguide people," he said.
 The CAA, under which non-Muslim refugees from Pakistan, Bangladesh and Afghanistan will be given Indian citizenship, came into force from January 10.
-It was passed by Parliament on December 11, 2019.
+It was passed by Parliament on December 11, 2019..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)